ionStici/frontend/react/react-basics.md

 ## **Virtual DOM**

-`ReactDOM.render()` only updates DOM elements that have been changed.
+`render` only updates DOM elements that have been changed.

 If you render the exact same thing twice in a row, the second render will do nothing.